yods/mqtt-documentation/introduction.md

 ## Getting started

-You will the clojure mqtt adapter [machine head] (https://github.com/clojurewerkz/machine_head)
+You will the clojure mqtt adapter [machine head] (https://github.com/clojurewerkz/machine_head), not yet ready for production use.

 With Leiningen
 [clojurewerkz/machine_head "1.0.0-beta1"]